 Earlier today, the Supreme Court came to the monumental decision on marriage (I’m deliberately not referring to this as same-sex marriage), namely deciding whether homosexuals have a right to constitutionally marry or whether state bans on same-sex marriage can remain in place.
 It’s perhaps as monumental (at least close to) as the 19th Amendment that […]

-Back in March, after Roger Federer won the Dubai Duty Free Championship, I mused on the joys of seeing the Great One play in a manner reminiscent of the Federer we remember.
+It’s Never Too Late… Back in March, after Roger Federer won the Dubai Duty Free Championship, I mused on the joys of seeing the Great One play in a manner reminiscent of the Federer we remember.
 In the comments, I expressed my opinion that if Federer doesn’t win a Slam this year, he would never […]

 Note: I need to reiterate what is stated in my about me page: the views expressed in this article are solely mine and do not represent the views of any else, most notably my employer.
 Many people who read this will disagree with what will be discussed.
 If you are someone who gets easily offended […]

 Chase, I’ve a feeling we’re not in Philly anymore Embarking on week three as San Diego residents, there are some notable differences living here versus the East Coast that didn’t figure into the “Pros and Cons” list when making the decision to move out west.

-PA >> OH >> IN >> IL >> MO >> KS >> CO >> NM >> AZ >> CALIFORNIA.
+3,080 Miles, 10 States, Six Days, Two Humans and a Dog Called Chase At first Chase was all kinds of confused, but cute as ever: PA >> OH >> IN >> IL >> MO >> KS >> CO >> NM >> AZ >> CALIFORNIA.
+Here we go.

 Heading West For a while now I’ve been preparing for the move out west.
 The thought first crossed my mind when I got an interview at USC for residency way back when, but ultimately decided at that point NYC was what I wanted and cancelled the interview.
 Now after years of dreaming and contemplating, I’m […]